 Have a copper pipe loom languishing in the corner of a closet?
 Let her see a little action.

 Have the remains of a warp on your floor loom you haven't cut off yet?
 Weave a heart.

-Click the link below if you'd like the plans for this project.
+Click the button below if you'd like the plans for this project.
 And if you're new to tapestry weaving, consider making this project in conjunction with my online class, Weaving Tapestry on Little Looms.